9 social media apps paying their content creators

 In May 2021, Daniel Roth, VP and Editor in Chief at LinkedIn announced a program to support creators around the world, enabling them to have an even bigger impact and better experience on the platform.

-No details were further disclosed and also we have no information whether or not this program will pay LinkedIn Creators.
+No details were further disclosed and also we have no information on whether or not this program will pay LinkedIn Creators.

 9. CLUBHOUSE – Clubhouse Payments and The “Creator First” Accelerator Program